LifeBoard

 Handles & buoyancy

-To stabilize both the rescuer and a casualty.
-Larger front handle to avoid direct contact between a civilian rescuer and a casualty.
+Designed to stabilize both the rescuer and the distressed person.
+The larger front handles help prevent direct contact between a civilian rescuer and the person in need of rescue.

 Sealing